nedstarksbastard/emx_server/README.md

 * No two characters in the character set can be equal to each other

 ##### Algorithm
 Each character in the set can be thought of as a node.
-For each character we are provided a clue:
+For each character we are provided a codec string containing the clue to solve the puzzle.
+Based on the index of the logical operator in the codec string:
 * Either the character is equal to itself.
 Or,
 * It is greater or less than another character in the set